Famous Actors Who Also Starred as Athletes

-A young Connery was making us swoon for more than his Bond-like charm, quick wit and good looks.
-He was a competitive bodybuilder.
+A young Connery was making the world swoon for more than his Bond-like charm, quick wit and good looks.
+He was a competitive bodybuilder!
 That’s right, Connery’s physique was so impressive that he competed in the famous Mr. Universe competition.
 That piece of personal information leaves us shaken, not stirred.

 Jason Segel’s various comedic roles on sitcoms like How I Met Your Mother and Freaks and Geeks to his ridiculous character in films like I Love You, Man have made him a lovable teddy that we can’t get enough of.

 Actually, he was pulling on heart strings in high school too.